 Extenuating circumstances are circumstances that are unavoidable, unexpected and beyond the control of the candidate that may have a direct, substantial and negative impact on a candidate's ability to undertake or complete the examination.
 Normally, the effect of the circumstance will impact the candidate within three weeks prior to the examination event, but it may also include an impact on the candidate's performance during the examination.
 Extenuating circumstances are usually health-related or serious personal or family situations that are affecting a candidate personally, such as a serious illness or the death of a close relative.
+Candidates who wish to withdraw their application for a particular exam after the application closing date, or who fail to appear, shall forfeit the exam fee.
+The RCOG will only consider refunding the exam fee for late cancellations or a no-show whereby the reason for withdrawing or non-attendance is in scope of this policy.

-Candidates refers to an examination candidate whose examination application has been accepted by RCOG and whose examination fee has been paid to RCOG.
+Candidates refers to an examination candidate whose examination application has been accepted by RCOG and whose examination fee has been paid directly to RCOG or via our testing partner, Pearson VUE.